-Anxiety disorders are some of the most common mental health disorders.
+Anxiety disorders are some of the most common mental health issues.
 General anxiety disorder (GAD) is one form requiring professional treatment to control mood swings and thought processes.
 For those who have an anxiety disorder, the condition goes well beyond just being worried or dealing with stress.
-It can create complications for dealing with day-to-day tasks and interfere with your quality of life.
+It can create complications in dealing with day-to-day tasks and interfere with your quality of life.
 Yet, there is treatment available.
 At the Greater Boston Addiction Centers, we can provide you with the support you need for anxiety and addiction.

 What Is an Anxiety Disorder?